kubestellar/kubestellar/docs/poc2023q1/outline.md

 syncer that creates the appropriately independent objects in the edge cluster and itself tolerates intermittent connectivity.

-Also: initially this PoC will not transport non-namespaced objects.
-CustomResourceDefinitions are thus among the objects that will not be transported.
-Transport of non-namespaced objects may be added after the other goals are achieved.

 As further matters of roadmapping development of this PoC: customization may be omitted at first, and summarization may start with only a limited subset of the implicit functionality.